ewr-code/ewr-light-weighted-slider/README.md

 4. Go to Ewr Slider on Admin page
 5. To add a new image type your image file name and click insert
 6. To change animage click update on the line and change the file name.
 7. To delete an image click delete on teh line
+8. If you want to change the image order you can use the up/down arrows.

 == Frequently Asked Questions ==